 Each community aims to embody the characteristics of community, spirituality and mission.
 In each meeting, during the sharing and planning, members review their individual and corporate mission which is carried out primarily outside the meeting.

 Memberships and Next Steps There are multiple ways to participate in the work of CLC and we request that you make a decision on which level of participation you want to pursue.

+Option 1: Participation in CLC Activities CLC Philippines organizes a large number of spiritual activities each year.
+This includes recollections, retreats, talks, seminars and opportunities for apostolic participation.
 Under this option, we shall enroll you in the CLC mailing list.
 With this, you shall receive information on all CLC activities which you are invited to participate in, at your convenience.

 If ever you feel called to explore membership in CLC, please feel free to reach out so we could organize a "come-and-see" with a CLC community.